“We have a bit of an image problem with Merrydown, its main constituency appears to be students and street tramps.” Chris Carr, Merrydown Chairman.

-I quite liked it, but dismissed it as it didn’t seem to have any meaning.
+I quite liked it, but dismissed it as it didn’t seem to be an ad.

-BUT… it was really simple, like that Milton Glaser poster, and branded.
+But, it was simple, like the Milton Glaser poster, and very branded.

-I tried to think about how to to give it more meaning.
+I tried to think about how to give it meaning.

 Sod it, instead of getting five illustrators for a £1000 a pop, why not get ten for £500 each?
-It’s a good brief and I could give them complete freedom to compensate for the little fee, what the hell, they can only say no.
+It’s a good brief, I could give them complete freedom to compensate for the little fee, what the hell, they can only say no.

 Michael Johnson, the cool, bespectacled designer stopped by to update me on the progress of our agency book he was designing.

-Next, Martin Haake faxes over a long stream of ideas, all good.
+Martin Haake faxed over a long stream of ideas, all good.

-In retrospect, I was a bit too sensible, I loved the cowboy/Indian and cop/robber ideas, but worried their occupations may get in the way of the idea.
+I loved the cowboy/Indian and cop/robber ideas, but worried their occupations may get in the way of the idea.
 (In retrospect, I was probably too sensible in my choice, some of the rejected ideas are just more fun.)

-Jeff Fisher sent this in, it didn’t look great, but he always does great stuff, so I thought it’ll probably turn out well.
+Jeff Fisher sent this in, it didn’t look great, but Jeff is a class act, so I thought it’ll probably turn out well.

-Without thinking it through, I asked my mate and in-house photographer at CDD, Giles Revell, if he could shoot one.
+Without thinking it through, I asked my mate and CDD in-house photographer, Giles Revell, if he’d shoot one.

 What a ridiculous request, how was that going to work then?

-Mick Marston, still a college tutor at the time, did this one, which has a younger, funkier vibe:
+A college tutor at the time, Mick Marston, did this one, which has a younger, funkier vibe.

-I thought the illustrations would do well at the awards, but the idea wouldn’t.
+I thought the illustrations could do well at the awards, they didn’t.

 But the idea, that wasn’t really an idea, just a kind of Happy/Sad branding thingy, it did very well, winning D&AD silvers for Best Poster Campaign and Best Press Campaign.